National Digital Twin programme

 Serving the public good

-The aim is to serve the public good: interconnected data sharing leads to better insights, learnings and decision-making, with huge benefits in creating a more efficient, sustainable and cost-effective built and natural environment.
+Founded on the Gemini Principles, the aim is to serve the public good: interconnected data sharing leads to better insights, learnings and decision-making, with huge benefits in creating a more efficient, sustainable and cost-effective built and natural environment.

 - Enable a National Digital Twin – an ecosystem of connected digital twins to foster better outcomes